philnash/resend-js/README.md

-# 📧 ResendJS 📧
+# 📧 Resend JS 📧

 This is a module that uses native JavaScript `fetch` to make requests to the [Resend API](https://resend.com/) and no other modules that require Node.js specific features.
 The intention is to support platforms that support web platform features like `fetch` but do not have Node.js APIs like `http`, like [Deno](https://deno.land/) or [Cloudflare Workers](https://workers.cloudflare.com/).

 It is written in Deno and will be transpiled to JavaScript.
 It is intended to work in a similar method to the [Resend Node module](https://github.com/resendlabs/resend-node), though there are expected to be slight differences.
+Most importantly, resend-node depends on [@react-email/render](https://react.email/docs/utilities/render) and Resend JS does not.

 ---